 Considering the features we’ve explored, Fiverr seems to be the best option for freelancers because:

-However, the only way to know what works best for you as a freelancer is to try it out!
-When you’re first starting out, it pays to explore both marketplaces to decide which one is best for you and your circumstances.
+And when you’re first starting out as a freelancer, I recommend you explore both marketplaces to decide which one is best for you and your circumstances.